denten-courses/code-poetry/2014-fall/course-sched.md

 Lab: Design process.
 Brainstorming.
 Wireframes.

 **Studio:** TBA

-### Week 12: Peer production

-* Benkler, Yochai, and Helen Nissenbaum.
-“Commons-Based Peer Production and Virtue” Journal of Political Philosophy 14, no. 4 (December 1, 2006): 394–419.

-* Monroy-Hern, res, and ez.
-“Cooperation and Attribution in an Online Community of Young Creators.”
-Accessed June 24, 2014.

-* Diakopoulos, Nicholas, Kurt Luther, Yevgeniy (Eugene) Medynskiy, and Irfan Essa.
-“The Evolution of Authorship in a Remix Society.”
-In Proceedings of the Eighteenth Conference on Hypertext and Hypermedia, 133–36.
-HT ’07.
-New York, NY, USA: ACM, 2007.

-**Studio:** Project management.
-Github workflow.

 ### Week 13: Crypto-anarchism
 The hype and the promise of cryptography.
 Bitcoin.
 Censorship and surveillance.
 Privacy.